Jewish Studies M.A.

 JDST 719 JEWISH STUDIES SEMINAR (0.5)

 The seminar will be held three evenings each semester and be a combination of scheduled lecturers and faculty and student presentations.
-Register for this course in the second term.
+Register for this course every semester.
 Required of all Master's students.
-Prerequisites: None.

 JDST 781 FOR THE SAKE OF THE BOUND WOMAN, THE RABBIS WERE LENIENT (3)